BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-2/index.md

 >
 > **Note:** The up method is used to add new tables, columns, or indexes to your database, while the down method should reverse the operations performed by the up method.

-Now, let’s run the migration by executing the command below:
+Now, let’s run the migration by executing the command below in the terminal:
 ```
 php artisan migrate
 ```